McKnight Fellowships

 - Be made up of no more than five members.

 - Be an active ensemble/band, having at least four significant performances in each of the last three years.
-If the pandemic prevented your ensemble from performing four times in 2020, 2021, or 2022 please contact Lindsay Lewis to discuss your eligibility.
+If the pandemic prevented your ensemble from performing four times in 2022 or 2023 please contact Lindsay Lewis to discuss your eligibility.

 Application Guidelines & Requirements

-You must provide live or studio recordings, totaling 24 minutes of material, made in the last four years.
+You must provide live or studio recordings totaling 24 minutes of material made in the last four years.
 Recordings should represent your highest quality, best work.
-Solo artists must submit recordings of solo performances, and ensembles/bands must submit recordings that feature all ensemble/band members listed on the application.
-Recordings of solo artists and ensembles/bands can include accompaniment.
-However, the panelists should be able to easily identify and listen to the applicant’s performance.
-Panelists will know the instrument being performed.
+Bands/ensembles must submit recordings that feature all band/ensemble members listed on the application.
+Recordings of solo artists and bands/ensembles can include accompaniment.
+However, the panelists should be able to easily identify and listen to the performance of the applicant.
+Panelists will have the knowledge of the instrument being performed.
 Do not include any introductory spoken commentary on your recordings.

 Time requirement: 4 minutes or less